1 in 4 Tesla Model 3 orders has been canceled, analyst says

 The wait time for a Model 3 is about 4 months to a year, and base model customers could wait until 2020, Gill said.

 A Tesla spokesperson denied that Model 3 cancellations exceed new orders.
 The spokesperson also said the wait times that Gill cites are outdated.
-Tesla's website currently lists wait times at 6 months to 9 months.
+Tesla's website currently lists wait times from 1 month to 9 months.

 Related: Tesla's Model 3 isn't really for the mass market.
 It's a luxury car

 Gill called sales of the Model S and Model X "lackluster," especially with the growing amount of competition from luxury manufacturers.
+Tesla announced earlier this month that orders and deliveries of those models grew last quarter.
+The company is also maintaining its delivery target of 100,000 vehicles.

 He doubts Tesla will reach its target of 100,000 Model 3 deliveries by the end of the year -- to accomplish that goal would require it would have to ship 27% more cars in the second half of the year than it did in the first half.
 Gill said that he's also "skeptical of demand" for the sedan.